abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/build_qsc_cli.rst

       ::

-         qsc-cli --login
+         qsc-cli login
          qsc-cli tool install --name quts --activate-default-license
          qsc-cli tool install --name qud --activate-default-license
          qsc-cli tool install --name pcat --activate-default-license

 The ``qsc-cli --help`` command lists the help options.

-For Ubuntu 22.04, you may see an issue while installing QUD, where you must enroll the public key on your Linux host for a successful QUD installation.
+For Ubuntu 22.04, you might see an issue while installing QUD, where you must enroll the public key on your Linux host for a successful QUD installation.
 For more information, see the ``signReadme.txt`` file in the ``/opt/QTI/sign/`` directory.

 .. note:: Before you flash the software, ensure the following: